 The Impact of Employee Relations and Workplace Harmony on Productivity: A Case Study of the Government Hospitals Pharmacists’ Association, Ghana

-ABSTRACT:
+ABSTRACT

 This study investigated the impact of employee relations and workplace harmony on productivity, focusing on the Government Hospitals Pharmacists’ Association (GHOSPA) in Ghana.
 It highlighted the evolution from traditional industrial relations to a collaborative partnership model that emphasizes mutual benefits for both employers and employees.
 The study underscore the importance of social dialogue, noting that open communication and negotiations help align organizational goals with employee expectations, thereby fostering a harmonious work environment.
 A case study design was adopted by incorporating a mixed-methods approach, involving 120 pharmacists and 5 hospital heads selected from five government hospitals through stratified random sampling.
 Data were collected using structured questionnaires and semi-structured interviews.
 The quantitative data collected were analyzed using appropriate statistical methods, such as descriptive statistics using SPSS and Microsoft excel whereas the qualitative data were analyzed thematically.
 The study found that effective employee relations, characterized by open communication, mutual respect, and collaboration between management and staff, lead to increased job satisfaction, reduced turnover, and higher overall productivity within the Government Hospitals Pharmacists’ Association (GHOSPA).
 Additionally, the study revealed that fostering a harmonious work environment through social dialogue, trust-building, and equitable treatment of employees significantly contributes to better service delivery and operational efficiency in public hospitals.
 The study therefore recommended that healthcare institutions should implement policies and strategies that promote transparent communication, trust, and collaboration between management and staff to strengthen employee relations and enhance overall productivity.